-As a parent and teacher, I believe in starting children young with basic principals for healthy eating through proper nutrition.
-Washington School Community Garden is an excellent way to teach children where their food comes from.
+Young children should have the basic principals for healthy eating through proper nutrition.
+The Washington Elementary Community Garden is an excellent way to teach children where their food comes from.
 It is also a rewarding way to show the students and the community that gardening can be fun.
 Skills learned through the gardening program and the local food movement will not only educate, but will hopefully inspire them to implement these practices at home.

 This program is an excellent way to teach children about the impact their choices can make on not only their environment, but also their own health.